terrapkg/packages/anda/desktops/mate/README.md

 # Terra desktops/mate Folder

-This folder is for all mate related packages.
+This folder is for all MATE related packages.